nickserv/danamccurdy.com/_posts/2015-06-16-labels-a-reflection.md

 ---
-title: Labels- A Reflection
+title: Labels - A Reflection
 category: life
+published: true
+centered: false
 ---

-Labels: A Reflection

 If there were no Conservatives, no Libertarians, no Liberals,